zestia/ember-dragula/README.md

 ## Events

-@zestia/ember-dragula supports the full range of events that dragula emits, see [https://github.com/bevacqua/dragula#drakeon-events](https://github.com/bevacqua/dragula#drakeon-events).
+The full range of events that dragula emits are supported, see: [https://github.com/bevacqua/dragula#drakeon-events](https://github.com/bevacqua/dragula#drakeon-events).
 These can be accessed by prefixing the event name with "on":

 ```handlebars
 <EmberDragula @onDrag={{this.onDrag}} @onDrop={{this.drop}} @onCancel={{this.cancel}} ... as |d|>